 A. No. Please submit only three letters of recommendation, using the electronic recommendation service that is part of our online application.
 Our online service will only allow for the submission of three letters, and our committee will not accept further paper recommendation letters.

 Q. Will applying earlier benefit my application?
 May I submit it before my transcripts, test scores and recommendations have been received by your office?

 A. Yes, but it will not likely yield a quicker decision.
-However, if you apply early our staff will be able to support you better, and help you to complete your application on time.
 You may begin the application process as of September 1.
 You may absolutely submit your application before we've received your other materials.

 A. Applicants' financial resources are not considered as part of admission decisions.
 Your financial situation will have no bearing on your application.

 A. Faculty members do not have the time required to read applicants' publications – please do not include them with your application.
 Your Statement of Objectives is much more critical to the review process.
 Be sure to be clear and concise about your research goals and how they relate to the MIT Aeronautics and Astronautics Department.

 Because students from all over the world apply to our graduate program, we deal with many different GPA scales and systems.
 Because of this, we do not keep an official average GPA for accepted students on file.
 However, we do recommend an 80% GPA or above for application to our program, and typically admit students with at least an 85-90% GPA, or those from the top 5-10% of their class.

 The application process for international students is largely the same.
 The main difference is that some international students from non-English speaking countires must sit for the TOEFL/IELTS exam (see our TOEFL/IELTS policy here).
 International students, once admitted, must complete the visa process in order to be eligible to study in the US, but this takes place after the admissions process has been completed and a decision has been received.